chriskerley78910/Palolo/readme.md

 About *16 months* of work to build this and all the micro-services for it.

+Uses a custom implementation of the *Flux* pattern for front-end data. i.e: Data only flows in one direction between components.

 ## Setup:
 Serve the front-end using PHP. i.e. Expose to content of the public folder in the top directory.
 Note that the front-end